ml4ai/automates/pdfalign/README.md

     workon venv_pdfalign

-#### 2.1.4 Installing pdfalign dependencies
+#### 2.1.4 Installing pdfminer

-Once the virtual environment is activated, then in this directory, run the following commands to install the package and its dependencies.
+Once the virtual environment is activated, then in this directory, run the following commands to install the pdfminer package:

     pip install -e git+ssh://git@github.com/ml4ai/pdfminer.six.git#egg=pdfminer.six
-    pip install lxml webcolors pdf2image

 #### 2.1.5 Installing and launching pdfalign

 ##### 2.1.5.1 Using curl

-You can either just get the pdfalign script using
+You can either just get the pdfalign script and its dependencies using

+    pip install lxml webcolors pdf2image
     curl -O https://raw.githubusercontent.com/ml4ai/automates/master/pdfalign/pdfalign.py
     python pdfalign.py